 A combination of market realities and aging building stock have contributed to significant office vacancies in Georgetown-most notably following the sale of the Dunwoody Park and Lofts office park.
-This property, which has long struggled to retain stable tenants, saw increased turnover leading up to its recent sale, contributing to the area's sharp rise in office vacancy from 7.5 percent in 2023 to 21.2 percent in 2024.
+This property. which has long struggled to retain stable tenants, saw increased turnover leading up to its recent sale, contributing to the area's sharp rise in office vacancy from 7.5 percent in 2023 to 21.2 percent in 2024.
 While this trend highlights current challenges, the sale also presents a promising opportunity for redevelopment.

 One clear advantage Georgetown has over other local centers is its access to regional-level transportation infrastructure.
 Georgetown benefits from direct access to I-285, allowing it to tap into a regional customer base.
-A planned bus rapid transit (BRT) stop would offer better access to transit, and major roadways like Chamblee Dunwoody Road now have improved streetscape.
+Major roadways like Chamblee Dunwoody Road now have improved streetscape.
 Notably, North Shallowford Road also accommodates a shared path trail connection, linking two sections of the Dunwoody Trailway.